 At Resi, we’re transparent with our fees, so you won’t have any hidden charges eating at your budget.
 Yet what about the rest of your build?

 Being honest about what you see as the end product is the best way to avoid any nasty surprises when it comes to your finances.
-We’ve known many people who have viewed their kitchen as an afterthought - only to find it adding an extra £10,000 to the project.
+We’ve known many people who have viewed their kitchen as an afterthought - only to find the fittings they want add an extra £10,000 to the project.

 Have you thought about the kind of kitchen you want fitted?
 What kind of taps you want?
 As you go forward, you’ll find it’s the little things that quickly add up.
 Not to mention always changing, as inflation can hit anything from roof tiles to door hinges.